-- If you release your finger from the shutter button, shooting will be canceled. - The minimum focal distance to a subject is 50 cm (19 11/16 inches).
+- If you release your finger from the shutter button, shooting will be canceled. - The minimum focal distance to a subject is 50 cm (19 11/16 inches) when the zoom is set all the way to the W side and 60 cm (23 5/8 inches) when the zoom is set all the way to the T side.
 To shoot subjects at distances closer than this, use the Macro mode (page 22). - The frame appearing on the LCD screen shows the limits of the area where the focus will be adjusted.
 (For more details on the AF range finder, see page 51.)